Tcharl/net.osgiliath.karaf.conftransform.utils/net.osgiliath.features.to.virgoplans.m2m/readme.md

 .h1 What is it?
 It transforms karaf features to virgo plans
 .h2 How to use
-Just put your karaf features in the features/in folder then run main, it will gen plans to plans/out folder If you want to generate associated pom, take a look at the pom generator module .h2 limitations
+You must have M2_REPO Environnement variable (or -DM2_REPO variable) Just put your karaf features in the features/in folder then run main, it will gen plans to plans/out folder If you want to generate associated pom, take a look at the pom generator module .h2 limitations